cloudfoundry/stratos/website/docs/developer/frontend.md

           "ws": true,
         }
         ```
-      * If the backend is running locally using the instructions [Backend Development](#Backend-Development) below the url will local host
+      * If the backend is running locally using the instructions in [Backend Development](backend), the url will local host
         with a port of the `CONSOLE_PROXY_TLS_ADDRESS` value from `src/jetstream/config.properties`.
 By default this will be 5445.
 For
         instance
         ```